BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/field.md

 How cool is that :-)

-Sure, having a `BelongsTo` relationship, you have to attach posts to the user.
+Sure, having a `BelongsTo` relationship, you have to attach posts to the user when creating the `Post`.
 This is when the Restify become very handy.
-You only have to put the same attribute field with the id of the related resource in the payload:
+You only have to put the same field attribute, with the `key` (usually `id`) of the related resource in the payload:

 ```http request
 POST: http://restify-app.test/api/restify/posts